Get ready for uni with a student account that works for you.Read more…

 What are the benefits of a joint current account over a standard account?

 The benefit of having a joint current account is that it is an easier way to manage household expenses.
-Both partners can lodge a certain amount each month into the account that will cover all expenses such as rent or mortgage payments, utility bills, grocery shopping and even entertainment costs.
-It takes the hassle out of each partner having the responsibility of paying bills themselves and then working out who owes who money each month.
+Both partners can lodge a certain amount each month into the account that will cover all monthly expenses such as rent or mortgage payments, utility bills, grocery shopping and even entertainment costs.
+It takes the hassle out of each partner having the responsibility of paying bills themselves and then working out who owes what each month.
 With direct debits set up and each partner having a card to access the account for in-store or online purchases, there is less time and effort involved in controlling your finances.

 There are different ways that you can operate a joint current account with your partner, and how you choose to do so will depend on how you both want to manage your money.
 Take a look at the following scenarios for two ways on how a joint account can be used.